… as a sociologist in 2023

 … as a sociologist in 2020

-1. Fun to give a new course: Primary Social Order, with lectures about reciprocity, social capital, and the public realm.
+1. Fun to give a new course: Primary Social Order, with lectures on reciprocity, social capital, and the public realm.
 I presented sociology as the we-science (see also my favorite book of 2019).
 Not only several articles but also some documentaries were part of the course material.

 5. Wonderful paper by Ruta Savickaite on friendships, perceived popularity, and adolescent romantic relationship debut in the Journal of Early Adolescence.